Code-Institute-Submissions/HiddenGems/README.md

 More Details button - Should lead to movie_details where the respective movie details are loaded into the card - confirmed.

+Upvote button - Should post an upvote to the gems_rating in the database.
+The controlling javascript should also trigger a '+1' to the gems_rating, then block the button from being clicked again, adding a green colour - confirmed.

 See More button - Should drop down a hidden row of movies for their respective category.
 A second click should hide the row - confirmed.

 Movies by Category Accordian - should drop down a row of their respective category movies.
 Second click should close the row.
 Clicking on another category name should close any other open rows.
 Confirmed.

 #### Movie_details page buttons